TomasTillmann/ElevatorSystemSimulation/README.md

 4. Board people to elevator
 5. Spawn people to floors

 Each event takes some time.
-For example, time of moving an elevator to the floor above or beyond can be calculated from elevator's speed and height of rooms, it can also be an elevator's parameter ($\in e_P$) or perhaps most conviniently, it could be predifined before the start of the simulation.
+For example, time of moving an elevator to the floor above or beyond can be calculated from elevator's speed and height of rooms, it can also be an elevator's parameter ($\in e_P$).

-Same goes for boarding time, interval between spawning people etc ...
-Each event has some time for how long it will take.
+Boarding time can also be an elevator's parameter ($\in e_P$).
+Interval between spawning people and potentially some other could be set before the simulation start.

 This time, after picking up the event from scheduler's queue is of course added to the total time $t$.
 Time $t$ represent total running time of the simulation.

 Each of these events is then scheduled by scheduler at the appropriately calculated time.
-What the next event is going to be is determined by some logic, depending on what event exactly is being scheduled.
-If the event regards elevators, next event is determined by current situation context and by the strategy.
+What the next scheduled event is going to be is determined by some logic, depending on what event exactly is being scheduled.
+If the event regards elevators, next event is determined by current situation context and by the strategy $s$.
 If the event regards enviroment, such as spawning people, the decision is based on $P$ and $t$.

-So what is being simulated is the enviroment (where people spawn, how many, where people want to go, ...) and elevators (where to move in each step of the simulation, boarding, ...).
+So what is being simulated is the enviroment (where people spawn, how many, where people want to go, ...), this affects the current situation context, and elevators (where to move in each step of the simulation, boarding, ...) and this is what $s$ wants to optimize.

-Now we have to measure how well are elevators operating under control of given strategy, in order to measure how good the strategy is.
-What is being measured depends heavily on what the metrics are.
-Neverthless, during the simulation, we need to keep track of statistical data.
-This could be average waiting time so far, worst waiting time so far, etc ...
+Now we have to measure how well are elevators operating under control of given strategy $s$, in order to measure how good the strategy is.
+What is beining measured is called statistics.
+What exactly statistics are depends on given metric $M$.

 After the simulation is terminated (either if $t$ is too big or by some other condition), quality of the strategy will be based on collected statistics.